owkin/fedeca/quickstart/quickstart.md

 ## Quickstart
 This quickstart assumes users have already installed fedeca in a conda environment.

+We recommend users to first install ipython (`pip install ipython`) or jupyter, and to copy-paste and run the content of the blocks sequentially either in the ipython shell or in a jupyter notebook.

+(Don't forget to make sure the `ipython` interpreter being called is the one from the fedeca conda environment by calling `which ipython`.
+In the case it is not the correct one running `hash -r` usually does the trick.
+Similarly when using ``jupyter`` make sure the kernel used is the python interpreter from the conda environment (see i.e. this [stackoverflow question](https://stackoverflow.com/questions/39604271/conda-environments-not-showing-up-in-jupyter-notebook>)))

 FedECA tries to mimic scikit-learn API as much as possible with the constraints of distributed learning.
 The first step in data science is always the data.